Code-Institute-Submissions/lsufiE-project1.1.0_JanResub/README.md

 * ### The Cocktails Page ###
   * This page shows a drink recipe list,
-  * this page contains 8 classic cocktails recipes and 4 mocktails.
+  * This page contains 8 classic cocktails recipes and 4 mocktails.
-  * each cocktail has a picture of the drink with the recipe overlaying the image when you hover over the picture.
+  * Each cocktail has a picture of the drink with the recipe overlaying the image when you hover over the picture.
+  * To reveal the cocktail recipe you have to hover over the image of the cocktail.

   ![drink](/assets/images/drink%20overlay.png)

 * ### The Sign Up Page ###
   * This section includes a form where the user sign up to a newsletter to learn more recipes and techniques.
   * The form includes a first name, last name, email adress.
-  * when you click sign up , it has no destination
+  * When you click sign up , it has no destination
   * All rows need to be filled out to be able to sign up.

   ![sign-up-form](/assets/images/sign-up-form.png)